PeregrineLabs/Ecosystem/README.md

 Please email the list below if it's not completely obvious where Ecosystem is looking for installed software, based on your feedback we can update this introduction to help others.

+## Using CMake
+We've recently pushed all of our CMake files into the repository with the aim in helping others get started with cross platform VFX development.
+This also includes template CMakeList files for various applications.

 ## Development
 Ecosystem in some form has been used for quite some time within Peregrine Labs though it has been extracted from a much larger system used to manage distributed workflows that wouldn't have leant itself as well to an open source project (remote push/pull from specific servers).
 With that said, if there is interest we would love to eventually evolve Ecosystem to create a more generic means of packaging up dependencies and depolying them along with environment management.